 Should I Buy a Transitional Rug?

-Transitional rugs are quickly becoming quite stylish, and because of this, the demand for transitional rugs has increased.
+These rugs are quickly becoming quite stylish, and because of this, the demand for them has increased.
 Now you might be wondering if transitional rugs are a good investment, like traditional rugs tend to be.
 At Behnam Rugs, we believe that every rug is a good investment as long as it makes you happy.
 After all, there’s no point in hanging even a priceless antique rug in your home if you don’t actually like it!

 Value wise, transitional rugs are currently a good investment.
 Do keep in mind that styles come and go, however, so while your rug might hold its value for the next year or so, no one can say what the design trends after that will be.
 We never suggest buying a rug based on what it might end up being worth simply because trends are often unpredictable.